-Dr. Wenzel is a member of the Mont Pelerin Society; he sat for four years on the Executive Committee of the Association of Private Enterprise Education and is currently on the Board of Scholars of the Foundation for Economic Education.
+Dr. Wenzel is a member of the Mont Pelerin Society, the Society for the Development of Austrian Economics, and the Association of Private Enterprise Education.
+He sat for four years on the Executive Committee of the Association of Private Enterprise Education and is currently on the Board of Scholars of the Foundation for Economic Education.
 He has taught for the Institute for Humane Studies, the Foundation for Economic Education, and the Fund for American Studies.
-Dr. Wenzel has published almost thirty scholarly articles and book chapters, and is the co-author of a forthcoming book on the libertarian-conservative debate.
+Dr. Wenzel has published almost forty scholarly articles and book chapters, and is the co-author of a book on the libertarian-conservative debate (Stanford University Press, 2016).

-When not writing on political economy, Dr. Wenzel dabbles in wine economics, as a member of the American Associate of Wine Economists.
+When not writing on political economy, Dr. Wenzel dabbles in wine economics.
 He is a member of the Georgetown Chimes, Georgetown University's male a cappella singing group, and a novice bluegrass guitar picker and singer.
-He has traveled to 44 countries in the Americas, Asia and Europe.
+He has traveled to 53 countries in the Americas, Asia and Europe, and to 49 US states.
 He is fluent in English, French, and Spanish, and proficient in German, with conversational Italian.